 Christian Bench is NJRC&D’s Agricultural Specialist.
 His specialty is production agriculture, protecting natural resources and promoting the soil health initiative.
 Prior to working for NJRC&D he was employed with the USDA Farm Service Agency for 2 years and the USDA- NRCS for 8 years.
-Christian attended Delaware Valley College and Oregon State University.
-He and his wife operate a diverse farm in Stockton NJ where they focus on hay, straw, sheep and lamb production.
+Christian a has a B.S in Agricultural Science with a focus on crop science from Oregon State University .
+He and his wife operate a diverse farm in Stockton NJ where they focus on Hay, Straw, Sheep and Lamb production.
 Christian can be reached at the Frenchtown Service Center at 908-483-2358

 Kyle works as Watershed Programs Coordinator for the NJRC&D and the Musconetcong Watershed Association.
 Having a shared mission of protecting and improving water quality in northwestern New Jersey, these two organizations have partnered on projects and officially became affiliated in 2016.
 Kyle is a shared employee between the two organizations and works with municipalities, schools and communities to promote a sense of pride and stewardship for the Musconetcong watershed area as well as surrounding watersheds through education programs, restoration and green infrastructure projects.